microsoft/vscode/README.md

 means you didn't run `gulp watch` first.

 ### Debugging
-VS Code uses a multi process architecture and your code is executed in different
+Code has a multi-process architecture and your code is executed in different processes:
-processes:
-* the render process runs the UI code inside the Shell window
-* the plugin host process runs code implemented by a plugin

-To debug code that runs in the renderer process you launch the Chrome Developers Tools using `Help | Toggle Developer Tools`.
+* The **render** process runs the UI code inside the Shell window.
+To debug code running in the **renderer** process, launch the Chrome Developers Tools using the `Developer: Toggle Developer Tools` command from the Command Palette.

-To debug code that runs inside the plugin host process you open another instance of the Chrome Developer Tools using `Developer: Reveal Plugin Host Process` from the command palette.

-**Tip!** When you are done debugging, use the 'Hide Window' button to close the Chrome Developer Tools on the Plugin Host Process, or use the command `Developer: Hide Plugin Host Process Window`.
-Do not close the window using the close button as this will also kill the plugin host process itself.
+* The **extension host** process runs code implemented by a plugin.
+To debug extensions (including those packaged with code) which run in the **extension host** process, you can use VS Code itself.
+Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press `F5`.

 ### Unit Testing
-Press `SHIFT+CMD+T` (`CTRL+SHIFT+T` on Windows) to start the unit tests or run the tests directly from a terminal using `gulp test`.
-The [test README.md](test/README.md) has complete details on how to run tests and coverage reports.
+Press `SHIFT+CMD+T` (`CTRL+SHIFT+T` on Windows) to start the unit tests or run the tests directly from a terminal by running `mocha` from the `vscode` folder.
+The [/test README](test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.